Philosophy of Humor

 This version of the Incongruity Theory is an improvement on theories which describe amusement as the perception of incongruity, but it still seems not specific enough.
 Amusement is one way of enjoying incongruity, but not the only way.
 Mike W. Martin offers several examples from the arts (in Morreall, 1987, 176).
 Sophocles’ Oedipus the King has many lines in which Oedipus vows to do whatever it takes to bring King Laius’ killer to justice.
 We in the audience, knowing that Oedipus is himself that killer, may enjoy the incongruity of a king threatening himself, but that enjoyment need not be humorous amusement.
 John Morreall (1987, 204–205) argues that a number of aesthetic categories— the grotesque, the macabre, the horrible, the bizarre, and the fantastic—involve a non-humorous enjoyment of some violation of our mental patterns and expectations.

 Whatever refinements the Incongruity Theory might require, it seems better able to account for laughter and humor than the scientifically obsolete Relief Theory.
 It also seems more comprehensive than the Superiority Theory since it can account for kinds of humor that do not seem based on superiority, such as puns and other wordplay.
+The Incongruity Theory also seems better able to explain how humor can be an aesthetic experience, as in our enjoyment of the three thousand puns in Shakespeare’s plays.

 5. Humor as Play, Laughter as Play Signal